 Poetry in America gathers distinguished interpreters from all walks of life to explore and debate 12 unforgettable American poems.
 Athletes, poets, politicians, musicians, architects, scientists, actors, entrepreneurs, and citizens of all ages join together with host and Harvard professor Elisa New to experience and share the power of poetry.
 Visually dazzling and archivally rich, each episode of the series is aligned and extended with digital resources for the classroom, book group, and home collection.

-Poetry in America is a television series in production whose every half-hour episode offers the viewer a fully immersive experience in hearing, reading, and interpreting a single American poem.
-Produced jointly and collaboratively by Professor Elisa New of Harvard University (and her independent production company, Verse Video Education), WGBH Boston (America’s preeminent public broadcaster and the largest producer of PBS content for TV and the Web), and ten-time Emmy-winning independent director and producer David Grubin, the season includes an accompanying PBS LearningMedia collection.
+Directed by Professor Elisa New of Harvard University (and produced by her independent production company, Verse Video Education) and presented by WGBH Boston (America’s preeminent public broadcaster and the largest producer of PBS content for TV and the Web), the series includes an accompanying PBS LearningMedia collection.

 - “I cannot dance opon my toes” by Emily Dickinson, featuring Cynthia Nixon, Marie Howe, Yo Yo Ma, Jill Johnson

 - “Fast Break” by Edward Hirsch, featuring Shaquille O’Neal, Edward Hirsch, Shane Battier, Pau Gasol, and a chorus of pick-up basketball players

 - “Those Winter Sundays” by Robert Hayden, featuring Joe Biden, Elizabeth Alexander, Angela Duckworth, and a chorus of working fathers and sons

 - “Hymmnn” and “Hum Bom!” by Allen Ginsberg, featuring Bono, Juan Felipe Herrera, and a chorus of religious chant practitioners